 NASA / VRS / SCIENCE PHOTO LIBRARY NASA / VRS / SCIENCE PHOTO LIBRARY

-Explorer 4 launch.
-Explorer 4 being launched by a Jupiter-C rocket from Cape Canaveral (now Kennedy Space Centre), Florida, USA, on 26 July 1958.
-The rocket-shaped satellite, which weighed 25.5 kilograms, was housed in the nose cone of the rocket.
-It orbited Earth at heights of between 260 kilometres and 2200 kilometres until 23 October 1959.
-It stopped transmitting on 5 October 1958.
-It carried instruments, including a geiger counter, to make detailed measurements of charged particles trapped in the Van Allen radiation belt, a torus of charged particles held in place by the Earth's magnetic field.
-The Van Allen radiation belt was discovered by the Explorer 1 satellite launched in January 1958.
+Explorer 1 launch.
+Explorer 1, America's first successful artificial satellite, being launched by a Jupiter-C rocket from Cape Canaveral (now Kennedy Space Centre), Florida, USA, on 31 January 1958.
+Explorer 1 was launched after the USSR took the USA by surprise by launching the world's first artificial satellite, Sputnik 1, on 4 October 1957.
+The rocket-shaped satellite, which weighed 14 kilograms, was housed in the nose cone of the rocket.
+It orbited Earth at heights of between 360 kilometres and 2520 kilometres until 31 March 1970.
+It carried a geiger counter, used to detect cosmic rays.
+Data collected by the satellite led to the discovery of the Van Allen radiation belt, a torus of charged particles held in place by the Earth's magnetic field.

 Model release not required.
 Property release not required.